vimalathithan17/quantum-classification-train/examples/README.md

 ### Q: What input dimensions does the contrastive encoder accept?

 **A:** The encoder accepts **any input dimension** for each modality.
 Each modality can have a different number of features:
-- GeneExp might have 5,000 features
+- GeneExpr might have 5,000 features
 - Protein might have only 200 features
 - Methylation might have 10,000 features